 3. Visit the Daksh temple and other antiquities in Kankhal

 Haridwar is home to hundreds of temples, ashrams and ghaats and almost all are located in the Kankhal area.
-Kankhal is technically a part of larger Haridwar, it's more ancient than Haridwar itself.
+While Kankhal is technically a part of larger Haridwar, it's more ancient than Haridwar itself.
 The two famous temples that draw a slew of devotees and pilgrims here, especially in the month of Saavan are Daksh temple and the Buddhi Mata temple.
 Kankhal is also dotted with shops, havelis and houses that seem frozen in time.
 Adjacent to Daksh temple is the Sheetla Mata temple and the best part about this temple is the semi private ghaat that flanks its courtyard making it a soothing yet divine visit.
 If you're lucky enough, there'd be a Bhandara or Jaagran happening closeby and you can get your hands on a freshly prepared hot halwa and chana prasad!

 4. Check out food stalls in Jwalapur and call it a night